 If you are planning an outdoor activity, especially those in a heavily wooded area, it is important to follow a few simple precautions to protect yourself from tick bites.

 - Check your clothes and gear for ticks and wash these items immediately.
-Placing them in a hot clothes dryer will also help.
+Placing them in a hot clothes dryer for 15 minutes will kill the ticks.

 Is there a vaccine for preventing tick-borne disease in humans?

-When should I call the doctor?
+You should call the provider if: